 With this in mind our team set out from Koh Tao and travelled overnight on our converted fishing vessel.
 The conditions were excellent for the search, flat and calm with little wind.
 But even so she proved a difficult target with two unsuccessful shots on the sonar return.
 We put the last shot in after increasing the weight and reducing the size of the buoy.
-This was because the current on the mark was causing our lazy shot to run out and drag birth control along the bottom.
+This was because the current on the mark was causing our lazy shot to run out and drag along the bottom.

 The third shot proved to be successful and we descended on the nose of the plane.
 With the heavy narcosis due to the depth and the work rate on the descent, it took some time to figure out the outline.
 The fuselage lies mainly intact with one wing still attached and engine in place.